Is it possible to find modest swimwear?

 My confusion is this: Where I live, the majority of people teach that "nakedness" is highly tied to the tunics given to Adam and Eve, which supposedly covered from the shoulder to the knee.
 Therefore, they reason that anything between the shoulder and the knee is naked.
 This doesn't seem to be consistent with the rest of the passages.

 For example, I see a progression in Isaiah 47:2-3.
 Many read this and say the thigh is considered "naked."
-However, if we are being consistent wouldn't that make the unveiled face also naked?
-It seems like the veil and robes were removed, then the legs uncovered, and then finally nakedness uncovered (an additional exposure beyond the legs, face, and whatever the robe was covering).
-I think your assessment that nakedness is referring to the sexual organs is accurate considering this.
+However, if we are being consistent, wouldn't that also make the unveiled face naked?
+It seems like the veil and robes were removed, then the legs uncovered, and then finally, the nakedness uncovered (an additional exposure beyond the legs, face, and whatever the robe was covering).
+I think your assessment that nakedness refers to sexual organs is accurate, considering this.

 My question now: Obviously there is some swimwear that is quite brief and reveals a good portion of the sexual organs.
 This wouldn't be appropriate for a Christian.
 However, most preachers I know would say that Christians need a t-shirt and long shorts to the knee to remain modest during swimming.